techidaily/site-win11-tips/source/_posts/how-to-fix-the-update-files-are-missing-error-0x80070003-on-windows.md

 Here is all that you need to do:

-1. Open Command Prompt as an administrator (see[how to run the Command Prompt as an administrator](https://www.makeuseof.com/windows-run-command-prompt-admin/) for instructions).
+1. Open Command Prompt as an administrator (see [how to run the Command Prompt as an administrator](https://www.makeuseof.com/windows-run-command-prompt-admin/) for instructions).
 2. Click**Yes** in the User Account Control prompt.
 3. In the Command Prompt window, type the command mentioned below and hit**Enter** .
 `sfc /scannow`